opensearch-project/opensearch-spark/docs/index.md

   - MinMax: skip data scan by maintaining lower and upper bound of the indexed column per file.
   - ValueSet: skip data scan by building a unique value set of the indexed column per file.
 - Covering Index: create index for selected columns within the source dataset to improve query performance
+- Materialized View: enhance query performance by storing precomputed and aggregated data from the source dataset

 Please see the following example in which Index Building Logic and Query Rewrite Logic column shows the basic idea behind each skipping index implementation.